Formulas for monodromy: Tropical geometry

 Let $X^\circ \subseteq (\K^*)^n$ be a closed subvariety defined by an ideal $I \subseteq \K[x_{1}^{\pm 1},\ldots, x_n^{\pm 1}]$.
 Then the initial degeneration $\init_w X^\circ$ is the closed subscheme of $(\C^*)^n$ defined by the ideal $\init_w I := ( \init_w(f) \mid f \in I) \subseteq \C[x_{1}^{\pm 1},\ldots, x_n^{\pm 1}]$.
 By \eqref{e:pullback}, $\init_w I$ is invariant under $\beta_{w}$, and hence we have an induced action on $\init_w X^\circ$.

 A variety $X$ over $\K$ is \define{very affine} if it admits a closed embedding $X \subseteq (\K^*)^n$ for some $n$.
 Tevelev introduced the notion of a \define{sch\"on}, very affine variety.
-With the notation above, $X^\circ$ is sch\"on if $\init_w X^\circ \subseteq (\C^*)^n$ is a smooth (reduced) subvariety for every $w \in \R^n$ \cite[Prop 3.9]{HelmKatz}.
-This definition is independent of the choice of embedding \cite[Lemma~2.3]{LuxtonQu}.
+A closed subvariety $X^\circ \subseteq (\K^*)^n$ is sch\"on if $\init_w X^\circ \subseteq (\C^*)^n$ is a smooth (reduced) subvariety for every $w \in \R^n$ \cite[Prop 3.9]{HelmKatz}.
+A very affine variety $X$ over $\K$ is sch\"on if it admits a sch\"on closed embedding $X \subseteq (\K^*)^n$ for some $n$ (cf. \cite[Lemma~2.11]{LuxtonQu}).
 Note that a complex variety $V$ may be viewed via base change as a variety over $\K$, and hence we may consider the same notions.
 The definition of sch\"on for a hypersurface of a complex torus agrees with the notion of \emph{non-degeneracy} with respect to the Newton polytope \cite{KhoNewton}.

 The \define{tropical variety} $\Trop(X^\circ)$ associated to $X^\circ \subseteq (\K^*)^n$ is the set of points

 The tropical variety $\Trop(X^\circ)$ can be given a rational polyhedral structure $\Sigma$ such that initial degeneration at $w \in \Trop(X^\circ)$ only depends on the cell containing $w$ in its relative interior (this follows from \cite[Theorem~1.5]{LuxtonQu}).
 Hence for every cell $\gamma$ of $\Sigma$, we may define $\init_{\gamma} X^\circ := \init_w X^\circ$ for any $w \in \R^n$ in the relative interior of $\gamma$.
 Moreover, by fixing such a $w \in \Q^n$, we obtain a good action of $\hat{\mu}$ on $\init_{\gamma} X^\circ$ via multiplication by $\exp( 2\pi \sqrt{-1} w)$.